flysaki/TrafficMonitorWiseLikeSkin/README.md

 # How to use

-1. _CLEAN INSTALL_ TrafficMonitor when update from 1.80.2-.(Recommended)
-2. Open TrafficMonitor `Option Settings` again > `General Settings` tab > `Hardware Monitoring` area
+1. Open TrafficMonitor `Option Settings` again > `General Settings` tab > `Hardware Monitoring` area
   - Check CPU
   - Select Average Temperature
   - Click OK button to save changes.
-3. Copy this project /src/skins/TrafficMonitorSkinWise to your skin folder in your PC.
+2. Copy this project /src/skins/TrafficMonitorSkinWise to your skin folder in your PC.
-4. Restart TrafficMonitor and change skin to TrafficMonitorSkinWise.
+3. Restart TrafficMonitor and change skin to TrafficMonitorSkinWise.
 5. Right-click TrafficMonitor, and check "Show More Info".
+Everything got OK!

+# When you changed a skin
-6. You can costomize the skin if needed.
+You can costomize the skin if needed.
+But you need to DO `Change Skin...` in TrafficMonitor to apply your changes.